Kevin Butler (American football): Early life and college career

 Butler was born in Savannah, Georgia.
 He attended Redan High School in Stone Mountain, Georgia, outside Atlanta where he played football and soccer.
 He loved to play sports and play the guitar.

 During Butler's senior year, Redan played Marist High School for the state championship.
 In the closing moments of a very close game, Butler kicked a 44-yard field goal that gave the winning margin to the Redan Raiders.
 Attending the game was Georgia Bulldog Head Coach Vince Dooley.
 In a brief, impromptu exchange outside the door to the visiting locker room, Dooley congratulated Butler and pointed out that Bulldog kicker Rex Robinson would be graduating at the end of the school year.
 Georgia, Dooley said, would be needing a new kicker.
 The next year, Butler began his career as the Bulldogs' kicker.

 At the University of Georgia Butler was a two-time All-American, and a four-time All-Southeastern Conference football player including three First-team selections.
-Thus far he holds the Bulldogs' record for scoring with 353 points (122 PAT’s, 77 field goals), and he is second in career scoring in SEC history (including all players, kickers and non-kickers).
+At the conclusion of the 2025-2026 season Butler is 6th in scoring in Bulldogs history with 353 points (122 PAT’s, 77 field goals), and he is 26th in career scoring in SEC history (including all players, kickers and non-kickers).
 Butler helped lead Bulldog teams to two SEC titles and four bowl appearances, kicked a school record 60 yard field goal to beat the Clemson Tigers in 1984, set an NCAA record with 27 multiple field-goal games, and was named to All-Century teams selected by the Walter Camp Football Foundation and Sports Illustrated, as well as to ABC Sports' College Football All Time All-America team.
 In December 2001, Butler became the first kicker to be inducted into the College Football Hall of Fame.

 Later in his Georgia career, Butler opted to not use a tee to attempt most field goals, in order to better prepare him for the NFL.
 The NCAA banned use of a tee for field goals and extra points in 1989.